 [Website]

-Subject: [Your business name] and [their business name] Should Be Sending Referrals to Each Other
+Subject: [Your business name] and [their business name] should share referrals

 Hi [person’s name],

 Hope all is well in the [their industry] business.
-With your business being in [scope of their business], I wanted to reach out as I see the opportunity for us to pass referrals back and forth.
+With your business being in [scope of their business], I wanted to reach out and see if there’s an opportunity for us to share referrals.

 We are a [scope of your business] company that offers [description of value proposition], making us extremely complementary to your offerings.
 One of the things that makes us stand out is [description of a differentiating factor].